My first ever earthquake!!!!

 I am a DPhil student in the Physical Oceanography group, using high-resolution simulations to model the dispersal of coral larvae and plastic debris, and the connectivity of coral reef systems, around ocean islands in the Indian Ocean and East China Sea.
 I am supervised by Helen Johnson (Earth Sciences, Oxford), Lindsay Turnbull (Plant Sciences, Oxford), and Satoshi Mitarai (OIST, Japan).
-I also maintain an interest in palaeoceanography and have previously worked on modelling coral habitability in Japan at the Last Glacial Maximum.
+I also maintain an interest in palaeoceanography and palaeobiogeography, particularly on the response of coral reef systems to past environmental change.

 View Selected Publications

 Vogt‐Vincent, N. S., & Mitarai, S. (2020).
 A persistent Kuroshio in the glacial East China Sea and implications for coral paleobiogeography.
 Paleoceanography and Paleoclimatology, 35. https://doi.org/10.1029/2020PA003902

 Vogt-Vincent, N., Lippold, J., Kaboth-Bahr, S., Blaser, P. (2020).
 Ice-rafted debris as a source of non-conservative behaviour for the εNd palaeotracer: insights from a simple model.
 Geo-Mar Lett, 40, 325–340. https://doi.org/10.1007/s00367-020-00643-x